 Students are under no obligation to continue tutoring or to continue with the same tutor.
-Students who find the tutoring session(s) not helpful and wish to discontinue tutoring or be matched with another tutor should contact the LEO.
+Students who find the tutoring session(s) not helpful and wish to discontinue tutoring or be matched with another tutor should contact LEO.

-At the end of the tutoring block, tutored students are required to complete a brief survey about the tutoring experience.
+At the end of the tutoring block, tutored students will provide feedback about the tutoring experience.